melowntech/workshop/tutorials/geojson-part3.rst

                           'Feature properties are: ' + JSON.stringify(event.feature) );
     }

-Lastly we update status box when feature no longer hovered back to original state.
+When leaving the feature, we udpdate ``statusDiv`` to its original state.

 .. code:: javascript

     function onFeatureLeave(event) {
-        statusDiv.setHtml('Nothing hovered');
+        statusDiv.setHtml('Hovering over: nothing');
     }

 .. figure:: ./geojson-part3-hover-box.jpg
-   :alt: Status box with information about hovered feature
+   :alt: Status box with information about feature

-   Status box with information about hovered feature
+   Status box with information about feature

 Hover effect
 ------------

-Next let's add a glowing effect to shadow of the hovered line.
-We can achieve this by adding ``hover-layer: <layer-id>`` to style layer that is generating the glowing effect.
-In the tutorial it's ``line-shadow``.
+Next let's add a glowing effect to shadow when we are hovering above a line.
+We can achieve this by adding a style layer `line-glow`` with the glow and adding ``hover-layer: "line-glow"`` to ``line-shadow`` which generates the hover events.

 .. code:: javascript